patternfly/patternfly/src/patternfly/demos/PasswordStrength/examples/PasswordStrength.md

 ## Documentation

 This demo implements a password strength meter.
 It uses multiple helper text items in the form helper text area below the input field to indicate whether the password meets validity criteria.
-Once the validity criteria are met, it also places helper text above the input field to indicate the strength of the password.
+Once the validity criteria are met, it also places helper text in the info area above the input field to indicate the strength of the password.